riffomonas/RR_R25_2014/research_plan.md

 ***Conceptually difficult content:*** The idea that a lack of reproducibility does not necessarily indicate bad science or fraud.
-Rather, it limits one's ability to assess the unerlying science and the ability to move the science forward.
+Rather, it limits one's ability to assess the underlying science and the ability to move the science forward.

 ***Learning goals:***